Kapil2703/SpringBoot_Prometheus_Grafana/README.md

 2. Run docker-compose up

-3. Add your root folder into shared location of docker in case prometheus file does not copy.
+3. Add your root folder into shared location of docker in case prometheus file does not copy or mount.

 4. Hit URLs :